ngs-doo/dsl-json/README.md

  * POJO <-> object and/or array format - array format avoids serializing names, while object format can be used in minimal serialization mode
  * legacy name mapping - multiple versions of JSON property names can be mapped into a single POJO using alternativeNames annotation
  * binding to an existing instance - during deserialization an existing instance can be provided to reduce GC
+ * generics, builder pattern, factory pattern and ctor with arguments - Java8 version supports all relevant initialization methods
+ * compile time detection of unsafe conversion - Java8 version can throw compile time error for conversion which can fail at runtime
  * advanced annotation processor support - support for Java-only compilation or DSL Platform integration via conversion of Java code to DSL schema
  * customizable runtime overheads - works in reflection mode, in Java8 annotation processor mode or DSL Platform mode.
 Schema and annotation based POJOs are prepared at compile time
  * support for other library annotations - Jackson and JsonB annotations will be used and compile time analysis can be extended in various ways